 When you receive your first container you will get some printed materials including product brochures and teardrop banners.
 Here are the teardrop banner images below:

-Once you become a dealer, you get a tab on our website where people can find your information.
+Once you order your first container, we list you on our website where people can find your information.
 (View Below)

 If you choose to have the website with us, you can work with Brita to personalize the site, adding featured products, and any other information you would like on there.
 When you get your products setup, take some pictures and send to Brita to put on the site.
 You will have a link to share with your customers, for example: https://www.brazzen.com/spanish-fork